Hawkweeds, Hawk's-beards & Allies

 Perennial Sow-thistle Sonchus arvensis

 A common species, most often seen as a weed of arable land or disturbed, grassy places, where its perennial root systems can form extensive stands.
 Flowers mostly July to October, the flowerheads relatively large, up to 5cm across.
 Leaves deeply lobed, hairless, glossy and usually with a lance-shaped tip.
 The phyllaries and upper branches of the stems are covered in hairs with bright yellow, glandular tips.
-Stems to 150cm in height, relatively week, with a large hollow at the centre.
+Stems to 150cm in height, relatively weak, with a large hollow at the centre.

 Perennial Sow-thistle Perennial Sow-thistle Perennial Sow-thistle Perennial Sow-thistle